 All Council meetings are scent-free.
 Please refrain from wearing scented products.

 Council Meetings Online

-Council meetings prior to COVID-19 impacts when meetings were not live streamed, are not available in YouTube; they are recorded and stored in the Municipal Library.
+Council meetings prior to COVID-19 impact when meetings were not live streamed, and are not available on YouTube; they are recorded and stored in the Municipal Library.